Amit5197/90DaysOfDevOps/2026/day-19/Learning-plan-day-19-project.md

 ---

 ## What I learned

-* Validation: Used if [ ! -d "$DIR" ] to prevent scripts from running on missing paths.
++  Validation: Used if [ ! -d "$DIR" ] to prevent scripts from running on missing paths.

-* Arguments: Mastered $1,$2,$# to create dynamic,reusable scripts.
++ Arguments: Mastered $1,$2,$# to create dynamic,reusable scripts.

-* Advanced File Handling: find command: Combined -mtime, -exec, and -delete for automated file cleanup.
++ Advanced File Handling: find command: Combined -mtime, -exec, and -delete for automated file cleanup.

-* Compression: Used tar and gzip to compress large files and keep the server from running out of disk space.
++ Compression: Used tar and gzip to compress large files and keep the server from running out of disk space.

-* Understood the cron syntax (* * * * *) to schedule tasks during off-peak hours (e.g., 1 AM `0 1 * * *` )  .
++ Understood the cron syntax (* * * * *) to schedule tasks during off-peak hours (e.g., 1 AM `0 1 * * *` )  .

-* Combined log rotation and backups into one maintenance.sh script to keep the crontab organized and easy to manage.
++ Combined log rotation and backups into one maintenance.sh script to keep the crontab organized and easy to manage.
++ Learned how to create a log rotation script to compress .log files and delete log or .gz files older than 30 days.
++ Learned how to write a backup script to back up folders and automatically delete backup files older than 14 days.
++ Understood how to create .tar.gz archive files for efficient backup storage.
++ Handled and troubleshot errors such as “permission denied” and “file not found.”
++ Learned how cron entries work and how to schedule scripts (log rotation and backup) automatically.
++ Created a main maintenance.sh script to call both the log rotation and backup scripts together.
++ Learned how to redirect output after calling functions and store the logs in a separate log file for proper monitoring.

 * Tee Command: Implemented tee to view real-time output while saving to a log file.